 How much does it cost?

 We do not have fixed charges for short trips but encourage generous donations to cover the costs of licensing, insuring and maintaining our trip boat and help support the restoration of the canal.
-There is a donations bucket on the boat.
+There is a donations bucket on the boat and we have a card reader that takes card or phone payments.

 Trips lasting from 1 – 7 hours can be arranged for parties with a maximum of twelve passengers including children and babies.
 We will provide tea and coffee during the trip and you are welcome to bring food and drink.

 These longer trips can be arranged for any day of the week except Sundays and Bank Holidays.
 Our most popular trip is to Gardham Lock, where there are picnic tables, or you could eat on the boat.
+This takes approximately three hours.
 There are various other options, depending on how long you would like to spend on the canal.
-For example, your party could explore the full navigable length of the canal, from Melbourne Arm to East Cottingwith or head in the other direction where there are two recently restored locks.
+For example, your party could explore the canal, from Melbourne Arm to East Cottingwith or head in the other direction towards Bielby and pass through two recently restored locks.

 Every year, we have groups celebrating birthdays with a trip on New Horizons and you are welcome to decorate the boat with balloons etc. There are family events, office outings and many other reasons for booking a boat trip.
 Or you might be interested in having a meal at the Melbourne Arms (which you pass on the way to the boat) or one of the other local pubs at the end of your trip.
-Passengers are normally welcome to steer the boat.
-In view of the Covid situation this will depend on the skipper and crew on the day.
+Passengers are welcome to steer the boat.

 How much does it cost?